The Divorce Whisperer

 Hal Bartholomew is a family-law attorney who specializes in collaborative divorce.
 We recently spoke with him about the benefits of collaborative divorce.

 You have a very impressive background in family law.
 You were the managing partner with the firm of Desmond, Miller, Desmond and Bartholomew for 15 years and you co-founded the firm of Bartholomew and Wasznicky with fellow family law specialist Diane Wasznicky in 1989.
-But you’re particularly interested in something called collaborative practice.
+But you’re particularly interested in something called Collaborative Divorce.
 What is that?

 It’s a team approach to helping couples navigate the divorce process.
 The couple works to resolve disputes respectfully, without going to court, with a team of trained professionals, which includes attorneys, child specialists, divorce coaches and financial specialists.